Alaska Department of Law Internship Program

 How long is the internship and when would it start?

 Our preference is to ask students to commit to an internship of at least ten weeks.
-The exact start and end dates of your internship are flexible depending on your school schedule or other commitments.
+The exact start and end dates of your internship are flexible, but we prefer to have all interns start within a two week period which is established based on the intern's school schedules.

 How does the application process work?